 Who Gets Massage, Where and Why?

-- According to the AMTA 2015 consumer survey, an average of 18 percent of adult Americans received at least one massage between July 2014 and July 2015, and an average of 27 percent of adult Americans received a massage in the previous five years.6
+- According to AMTA's 2018 Consumer Survey, an average of 19 percent of adult Americans received at least one massage between July 2017 and July 2018, and an average of 31 percent of adult Americans received a massage in the previous five years.7 A Zogby Analytics survey of consumers in July 2018 indicated 28 percent received a massage from a massage therapist in the past year.
+5

 The primary reason people received massage was for health and wellness reasons.4

-- Fifty-two percent of adult Americans who had a massage between July 2014 and July 2015 received it for medical or health reasons such as pain management, soreness/stiffness/spasms, injury rehabilitation, or overall wellness, a slight decrease from 2014 data.
+- 62 percent of adult Americans who had a massage between July 2017 and July 2018 received it for medical or health reasons such as pain management, injury rehabilitation, or overall wellness.

-- Ninety-one percent agree that massage can be effective in reducing pain.
+- 88 percent agree that massage can be effective in reducing pain.

-- Thirty-three percent of massage consumers had a massage for relaxation/stress reduction between July 2014 and July 2015.
+- 66 percent of consumers had a massage for relaxation/stress reduction during the same time period.

 More Americans discussing massage with their doctors or health care providers.

-- In July 2015, more than fifty-one million American adults (16 percent) had discussed massage therapy with their doctors or health care providers in the previous year, consistent with past years' data.4
+- In July 2018, roughly fifty million American adults (46 percent) had discussed massage therapy with their doctors or health care providers in the previous year, consistent with past years’ data.4

-- More referrals come from chiropractic offices than other sources, with 11% of respondents reporting receiving referrals at least once per week, and another 25% receiving referrals several times per month.
-Fifty-five percent of massage therapists received at least one referral every six months or less from a hospital or medical office in 2015.5
+- Chiropractors continue to refer their patients to massage therapists, with 11 percent of respondents reporting receiving referrals at least once per week, and another 25 percent receiving referrals several times per month.
+Sixty-five percent of massage therapists received at least one referral every 6 months or less from a hospital or medical office in 2017.6

 Massage therapists and consumers favor integration of massage into health care.

-- Nearly two-thirds of adult Americans (65 percent) would like to see their insurance cover massage therapy.4
+- Fifty-nine percent of consumers would like to see their insurance cover massage therapy.4

-- The vast majority of massage therapists (96 percent) believe massage therapy should be considered part of the health care field.5
+- The vast majority of massage therapists (95 percent) believe massage therapy should be considered part of the health care field.6

 Massage Therapy Research